jbgo/chasqui/README.md

 ## Dependencies

 Chasqui uses Redis to queue events and manage subscriptions.
-You can install redis with your favorite package manager, such as homebrew, yum, or apt, or if you prefer, you can run `vagrant up` to run Redis in a virtual machine.
+You can install Redis with your favorite package manager, such as homebrew, yum, or apt, or if you prefer, you can run `vagrant up` to run Redis in a virtual machine.

 ## Quick Start